 Standard models of rational job search assume agents know the distribution of offered wages when deciding which jobs to accept.
 We test if incorrect beliefs about wages affect real-world job search behavior in a field experiment with 1100 senior-year undergraduate students in the graduating Class of 2023 at the University of California, Berkeley.
 Partnering with the Career Center, we present personalized information graphics on school-and-major-specific salary distributions to students in the treatment group.
 We first document novel evidence that even prior to labor market entry, errors exist in wage beliefs - some students overestimate the available distribution, while others underestimate the available distribution.
 Post-treatment, we find that students treated with correct information update their beliefs towards the truth, and this is reflected in changes in reservation wages.
 At the end of the school year, we find that in comparison to the control group, students who increased their reservation wage after treatment had higher total and base salaries conditional on employment, a result significant at the 5% level.
 However, these same students had a lower, but imprecisely estimated likelihood of being employed by June post-graduation.
 An opposite but symmetric effect occurred for students who decreased their reservation wage.
 Our results are consistent with job search models where workers with more optimistic expectations wait longer to accept a job, but accept higher wages.
-We use our experimental estimates together with the model to simulate the effect of pay transparency laws on labor market outcomes, including wage dispersion.
+We compare our experimental estimates to simulated moments from the model and find that the mean experimental effect is close to the model in magnitude under reasonable parameters.
 Our paper suggests an economically important role for subjective beliefs about labor market conditions and shows the effectiveness of a light-touch information intervention on employment and earnings for first-time job seekers.

-\We thank Sandra Black, Alessandra Casella, David Card, and Suresh Naidu for indispensable guidance and advice.
+^{}We thank Sandra Black, Alessandra Casella, David Card, and Suresh Naidu for indispensable guidance and advice.
 We thank Hunt Allcott, Michael Best, Marianne Bitler, Laura Caron, Pierre-André Chiappori, Mark Dean, Léa Dousset, Tarikua Erda, Hannah Farkas, Émilien Gouin-Bonenfant, Jeffrey Guo, Abhi Gupta, Judd Kessler, Oliver Kim, Elizabeth Linos, Victoria Mooers, Kate Musen, Will Nober, Shin Oblander, Cristian Pop-Eleches, Roman Rivera, Evan Sadler, Susie Scanlan, Camilla Schneier, Miguel Urquiola, Homa Zarghamee, and seminar participants at Columbia University and UC Berkeley for detailed comments and feedback.
 We thank the UC Berkeley Career Center, in particular Elizabeth Davies, Santina Pitcher, and Melissa Han, for their generous time and help, and acknowledge with gratitude the financial support of the National Science Foundation (ID 2117566) and Columbia's Program for Economic Research.
 The project was completed under under IRB protocols CPHS 2021-10-14766 (UC Berkeley) and IRB-AAAT5934 (Columbia).
 All errors are our own.

-&lt;sup>†Columbia University, myj2107@columbia.edu
+[†]Columbia University, myj2107@columbia.edu

-&lt;sup>‡UC Berkeley, kai.zen@berkeley.edu
+[‡]UC Berkeley, kai.zen@berkeley.edu